mindspore-ai/docs/install/mindspore_ascend310_install_conda_en.md

 For detailed installation guide, please refer to [Ascend Data Center Solution 21.0.4 Installation Guide](https://support.huawei.com/enterprise/zh/doc/EDOC1100235797?section=j003).

 The default installation path of the installation package is `/usr/local/Ascend`.
-Ensure that the current user has the right to access the installation path `/usr/local/Ascend` of Ascend AI processor software package, If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.
+Ensure that the current user has the right to access the installation path of Ascend AI processor software package.
+If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.

 Install the .whl packages provided in Ascend AI processor software package.
 The .whl packages are released with the software package.
 If the .whl packages have been installed before, you need to uninstall the packages by the following command.